adiezsanchez/bf_intorg_YOLOv8_dev/README.md

    <code>mamba create -n int_organoids python=3.9 devbio-napari cellpose pytorch torchvision plotly pyqt ultralytics -c conda-forge -c pytorch</code>

-3. To recreate the venv from the environment.yml file stored in the configs folder (recommended) navigate into the envs folder using <code>cd</code> in your console and then execute:
+3. To recreate the venv from the environment.yml file stored in the envs folder (recommended) navigate into the envs folder using <code>cd</code> in your console and then execute:

    <code>mamba env create -f environment.yml</code>

+4. The resulting environment will allow you to run the model training in the CPU, if you want to leverage your CUDA GPU you will need to check CUDA and cuDNN version compatibility with your hardware.